 The shop owner does not generally see or handle the products.

 You don’t own or stock any items, meaning you don’t have to invest money in space or products – great news for people looking at a less expensive way to run a business from home.

-The first drop shipping tip is to spend some time considering what your drophshipping business would sell.
+It is important to spend some time considering what your business should sell.
 It can help to research which products traditionally do well on dropshipping sites and make a list of what could potentially work.
-This step can be difficult as there is a lot of competition.
-It could help to understand your personal strengths and focus on products that you already have knowledge about.
-Lots of people opt to read books about product research such as this one.
+This step can be difficult, especially for someone who doesn’t have experience in the industry.